dart-archive/www.dartlang.org/src/site/tools/pub/cmd/pub-upgrade.markdown

 have any hosted dependencies so that it can see if newer versions of them are available.
 If you don't want it to do that, pass the `--offline` flag when running pub.
-In this mode, it only looks in your local package cache and try to find a set of versions that work with your package from what's already available.
+In this mode, it only looks in your local package cache and tries to find a set of versions that work with your package from what's already available.

 Keep in mind that pub *will* generate a lockfile after it does this.
 If the